Olbotron/wrap/README.md

 8. Took many attempts at the code before going back to scratch and ditching most of the style and re-starting.

 9. Finally started to make the code cope reasonably well with responsive layouts.
 Still working on mobile layout.

+10. Tested the code against the w3 html and accessibility checkers

+11. Wrote a simple javascript function to close the dropdown menu bar when a link has been clicked on it.